 Claude Design is a canvas inside Claude.ai.
 It has the classic AI chat on the left, design on the right, running on Claude Opus 4.7.
 You describe what you want, Claude builds it, you refine through conversation or by editing directly on the canvas.
 It produces real code under the hood, not flat images.

 You can export or hand off directly to Claude Code for production implementation.
-That Claude Code handoff is the feature with the most long-term potential.
+That Claude Code handoff, which I called the most interesting feature at launch, has gotten significantly more developed since then.
+More on that below.

 If you want the full feature breakdown, Anthropic's launch page covers it.